31 Jul 20

 The majority of the Nakahechi section of the Kumano Kodo is in forested mountains and includes a number of steep ascents and descents on each walking day.
 This is a rugged trail and underfoot you will find exposed tree roots, loose rocks and stone steps which can be very slippery, particularly if it has been raining.
 There are also a few short sections of country lanes and gravel roads, mainly when coming into the towns.

-Our destination specialists Leanne would be more than happy to discuss any questions or concerns in more detail.
+Our destination specialists would love to discuss any questions or concerns in more detail.